 Your body, as I said, holds your stories.
 I hold the space for you to connect your stories to those parts of your body where life force has been locked.

-Jamie Lashbrook ~ LMP, CHHC
+Professional Profile of Jamie Renee Lashbrook ~ LMP, CHHC